mariadb-corporation/MaxScale/Documentation/Monitors/Monitor-Common.md

 * `$SYNCEDLIST` will be replaced with a list of server IPs and ports that are synced Galera nodes
 * `$PARENT` will be replaced with the IP and port of the parent node of the server who initiated the event.
 For master-slave setups, this will be the master if the initiating server is a slave.
+* `$CHILDREN` will be replaced with the IPs and ports of the child nodes of the server who initiated the event.
+For master-slave setups, this will be a list of slave servers if the initiating server is a master.

+The expanded variable value can be an empty string if no servers match the variable's requirements.
+For example, if no masters are available `$MASTERLIST` will expand into an empty string.

 For example, the previous example will be executed as: